-The G-703 Continuation Sheet is also referred to as Page 2 of the Application andd Certificate for Payment (G-702 form).
-It breaks down the contract sum into portions or segments of the work in accordance with a Schedule of Values required by the General Conditions of the contract.
+The G703 Continuation Sheet is also referred to as Page 2 of the Application and Certificate for Payment (G02 form).
+It breaks down the contract sum into portions, segments, or line items of the work in accordance with a Schedule of Values required by the General Conditions of the contract.

-When you look at our plain paper version of the AIA G-703; Continuation Sheet, you can see that C should be completed by identifying the various portions of the Project.
-The Scheduled Values should be consistent with the schedule of values (Estimate or Bid) submitted to the Architect at the beginning of the project.
+When you look at the AIA G703®; Continuation Sheet, you can see that Column B should be completed by identifying the various portions of the Project.
+The Scheduled Values (Column C) should be consistent with the dollar values/schedule of values (Estimate or Bid) submitted to the Architect at the beginning of the project.
 This breakdown should be used consistently throughout the project, using multiple pages when necessary.
-(Construction Application for Payment Solution (CAPS) pulls this information from your QuickBooks Estimate).
-View our plain paper version of the G-703 Continuation Sheet.
+(Construction Application for Payment Solution (CAPS) pulls this information from your QuickBooks Estimate and Progress Invoice).

 HEADER INFORMATION (must be included on each Continuation Sheet page that you submit)

-To - the contract owner or the person who will be cutting your checks for payment of work you have performed and should be entered in the QuickBooks Job Record -> Billing Information section and will then automatically transfer to the G-702 with the CAPS program.
+To - the contract owner or the person who will be cutting your checks for payment of work you have performed and should be entered in the QuickBooks Job Record -> Billing Information section and will then automatically transfer to the Pay App via the CAPS program.

 From - the "From" is always you.